pingswept/me30-website/content/logistics/exercises.md

 ## 20. How to code your microcontroller to constantly check an input while also running actuators

 Suppose you want to check for the state of inputs while also running motors, lights, and other actuators.

-In particular, you want to flash an LED, constantly check for a button press that sets an input pin HIGH, and flash a different LED when the button is pressed.
+In particular, try to do these three tasks at once:

+1. flash an LED, 3 seconds on, 3 seconds off.
+2. constantly check for a button press that sets an input pin HIGH.
+3. flash a *different* LED when the button is pressed.

 ### The naive approach

-Here's how a novice programmer might try to set up a microcontroller to check for input and flesh a second LED when a button is pressed.
+Here's a reasonable first attempt by a novice programmer to set up a microcontroller to check for input and flash a second LED when a button is pressed.

 Why will this code probably **not work very well** to accomplish the goal stated above?

 {{< expand "Click to see the code that won't work very well" "..." >}}
 <pre class="code">